 Once the accounts are linked, you’ll be able to access all of your accounts with one login and password.

-This can save you time and make managing your finances and Chase Ultimate Rewards Points more straightforward.
+This can save you time and make managing your finances and Chase Ultimate Rewards Points easier.

 Whether you have questions about the linking process or need assistance with anything else, Chase’s customer support team is available 24/7 to provide help and support.